Ion-Pirnau/Stage_MeshMedicali/README.md

 Done

-[MATERIAL AND LIGHT-SET]: 4 Material and 4 Light Set
+[MATERIAL AND LIGHT-SET]: 5 Material for the Brain, 2 Material for the Plane Base and 4 Light Set